-6H.3 Preparing Buffers
+6H.3 Preparing a Buffer

-BUFFER CAPACITY is the ability of a buffer to resist a change in pH when adding a strong acid or a strong base.
+BUFFER CAPACITY is the ability of a buffer to resist a change in pH when we add to it a strong acid or a strong base.
 A buffer's capacity to resist a change in pH is a function of the concentrations of the weak acid and the weak base, as well as their relative proportions.
 The importance of the weak acid's concentration and the weak base's concentration is obvious.
-The more moles of weak acid and weak base a buffer has, the more strong base or strong acid it can neutralize without significantly changing its pH.
+The more moles of weak acid and weak base a buffer has, the more strong base or strong acid it can neutralize without a significant change in its pH.